saud-learning-services/instructions-and-other-templates/terminal-basics.md

 ## (Basic) Essential Commands

-An important thing to realize about terminal is that you are always in *somewhere* -- ie. some folder on a computer.
+An important thing to realize about terminal is that you are always *somewhere* -- ie. in some folder on a computer.
 When you first launch, this will be the HOME folder.
 As you navigate through, this will change.

 ### `ls`

-Running `ls` will list the contents of the current folder (subfolders and files).
+Running `ls` will list the contents of the current folder (subfolders and files)

 ### `cd`

-`cd` stands for change directory.
+`cd` stands for change directory
-You can use it to enter a immediate subdirectory from the current directory:
+You can use it to enter a immediate subdirectory from the current directory
 * `$ cd my-subfolder`

-Or you can provide a whole filepath to go to any directory:
+Or you can provide a whole filepath to go to any directory
 * `$ cd "Desktop/My Folder/Contents"`

 You can also `cd` **out** of a given directory to a parent directory